 Water leaks – Areas where water has leaked into surrounding structures appear colder on a thermal imaging camera

 Termite Nests – termites (or white ants) love water and generate heat.
 An inspection with a thermal imaging camera can detect this where the naked eye cannot.

 Electrical Issues – the thermal imaging camera highlights hotspots or overloading within circuits in a building.

 Insulation issues – areas, where thermal insulation are misplaced or missing, are easily identified with a thermal imaging camera.

-For building inspections Brisbane, CONTACT US for a quote.
+For a building inspector in Brisbane, Manly, Wynnum and surrounds, CONTACT US for a quote.

 Please give Ben a call or send us an email for a quote tailored to your needs.